 One of my new favorite tools, the Nomad charger, was incredibly helpful during the conference, and at many other times lately, including Starbucks, the library, the cafe at the gym… anytime I need to connect the iPhone to my laptop and I don’t want to carry a bulky, tangled cord.

 The NOMAD lightly hooks onto your keyring and offers a complete lightning charge with a simple plug-in.
 As long as you have a USB port, you have a hook-up.
 Which means I was probably the only blogger not carrying her charging cord through the conference, running to the wall to plugin halfway through the day.

 Prior to traveling, my biggest concern was transporting the boys’ bulky 17-inch laptops.
-It’s not that they’re heavy, but their big and awkward.
+It’s not that they’re heavy, but they’re big and awkward.
 And, of course, if dropped or stepped on, we’d be out a few hundred dollars.
-I’ve also been eyeing backpacks because some of our fifth grade teachers allow the kids to bring laptops from home to do school work, so I’d like to use that opportunity in the future, without fearing a break every time Big brings his computer to school.
+I’ve also been eyeing backpacks because some of our fifth-grade teachers allow the kids to bring laptops from home to do school work, so I’d like to use that opportunity in the future without fearing a break every time Big brings his computer to school.

 We received an STM Impulse Backpack with Integrated Sleeve for iPad/Tablet/Laptop/15-Inch MacBook, and Middle quickly grabbed it and claimed it as his own.
 He loves the many compartments for every-techy-thing he has (and every-techy-thing he wishes he had).
 I love that it’s a backpack, so it’s supportive for his growing spine and that it’s thoroughly padded, keeping our many techy-investments safe.
 We’ll do a video review of the bag shortly and link it up here.